What are the cheapest car leases? Which cars have the lowest lease payments?

 Better credit — better lease deals

 It may come as no surprise that special promotional lease deals require that the customer be “highly qualified” which means having a good credit score.
 If you don’t know your latest credit score, you should.
-You actually have 3 different scores from 3 different credit bureaus, and they can be different values.

 Dealers and auto finance companies rely on credit scores to determine customers’ credit risk.
 Don’t let a dealer know more about you than you know about yourself.